spring-attic/spring-cloud-skipper-ui/README.md

+# spring-cloud-skipper-ui is no longer actively maintained by VMware, Inc.

 This is the *Spring Cloud Skipper* user interface (UI).
 The UI uses [Angular][].

 > The Git repository for the main *Spring Cloud Skipper* project is at: https://github.com/spring-cloud/spring-cloud-skipper